 William Liu, a Laidlaw Scholar from Tufts University, works with a bicoastal engineering team to enhance PPE for medical professionals using snorkeling masks and 3D printing.

-Excerpt from TuftsNow article by Laura Ferguson.
+Excerpt from TuftsNow article by Laura Ferguson, published on April 16, 2020.
 Read full article here.

 Photos: Courtesy of William Liu

 “Jan Sliwa, A06, M11, an anesthesiologist at Scripps Mercy Hospital in San Diego, had an idea to help protect emergency and operating room doctors from the COVID-19 virus.
 It started with snorkeling masks.

 By design, the masks offer full-face protection.
 But there was just one hitch.
 He needed adapters to connect the snorkel side of the mask to antiviral filters widely used in hospitals.
 That single device, he thought, would eliminate the worry of coming in contact with contaminated air droplets or vapor.

 Innovation, as it so often happens, thrives on collaboration, and in this case, it was bicoastal and fast-acting.
 The manufacturing of the prototype Sliwa envisioned—as designed by Stanford engineers—happened at a Tufts makerspace thanks to the quick response of William Liu, a junior majoring in mechanical engineering.